ejdam0/new-blockchain-react/README.md

-# Getting Started with Create React App
+# Getting Started with Task List App

 This application was made as a part of master's thesis.
 The web application allows the user to manage his tasks list.
 It is possible to